-(1) The amounts in this column represent the estimated future payouts under the long-term incentive plan for performance awards approved by the Committee during 2013.
+- (1) The amounts in this column represent the estimated future payouts under the long-term incentive plan for performance awards approved by the Committee during 2014.
 The performance awards were granted to the Company's executive officers and are based upon our TSR, measured over a one-, two and three-year performance period.
 These awards are settled in the Company's shares of common stock upon the attainment of specified performance goals based on relative TSR.
 If the minimum threshold for the performance period is not met, no amount will be paid for that period.
 Payments are calculated by linear interpolation for performance between the threshold and target and between the target and maximum for each component.
-For additional information about performance awards, please read "Compensation Discussion and Analysis - Elements of compensation for our named executive officers."

-These columns represent awards under our MIP.
-For additional information about the MIP, please read "Compensation Discussion and Analysis - Elements of compensation for our named executive officers."

-(2) named executive officers.'
+For additional information about performance awards, please read "Compensation Discussion and Analysis Elements of compensation for our named executive officers." - (2) These columns represent awards under our MIP.
+For additional information about the MIP, please read "Compensation Discussion and Analysis Elements of compensation for our named executive officers." - (3) All awards in this column were made pursuant to our 2010 Plan.
+For additional information about the 2010 Plan, please read "Compensation Discussion and Analysis Elements of compensation for our named executive officers Long-Term Equity Based Incentives." - 4) This column consists of restricted stock units, which vest in four equal annual installments beginning on the first anniversary of the grant date. - (5) This column consists of options to purchase our common stock granted in February 2014 and become exercisable in four equal annual installments beginning on the first anniversary of the grant date and expire on the tenth anniversary on the date of issuance.
+The exercise price may be paid in cash or by tendering shares of our common stock.
+Applicable tax obligations may be paid in cash or by the withholding of shares of our common stock.
+The exercise price for these nonqualified stock options represents the closing price of our common stock on the date of grant. - (6) Represents the aggregate grant date fair value of the award computed in accordance with FASB ASC Topic 718. - (7) Mr. Iyyanki received an award of 31,961 restricted stock units in connection with his employment agreement effective January 13, 2014.